 It’s important to make sure you unplug the warmer once you are finished using it and give it a good clean.
 Then it will be ready when you need it the next time.

-See more massage oil warmer options here.
+Browse some great massage oil warmer options here.

 #2 Use Candles

 With candles and the proper set up you can create your own massage oil warmer.
 All you need is a tealight candle and a container that can be set up so the oil is warmed by the candle.
+This method uses a massage oil warmer bowl and candle to heat your oil.

 The candle does add a bit of atmosphere and you could even use a scented one if you wanted.
 Just do not leave this oil warmer unattended and be sure to clean it after each use.
 It will be a cheaper option than the massage oil warmer mentioned above.